kbutz/itty-bitty-blog/posts/2026-01-15-building-claude-conductor.md

 - Create a workspace
 - Spawn Claude Code in `--print` mode (non-interactive)
 - Detect when the agent finished
-- Create a merge request
+- Create a pull request

 **Lines of code at this stage:** ~2,000